IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 This non-uniformity is characterised by a variation in intensity in the brain, for example the white matter will be darker in the anterior regions than in the posterior regions of the brain.

 There is always a slight bias inhomogeneity on the T1w image.
 This inhomogeneity can be corrected during post-processing.
-However, if it is too strong, the correction will not be sufficient and segmentation of white ang grey matter with software such as SPM may be problematic.
+However, if it is too strong, the correction will not be sufficient and segmentation of white and gray matter with software such as SPM may be problematic.
 The image may be excluded if the bias inhomogeneity is too strong.
 This may be due to an issue with the coil.

 #### G. Background noise or folding ghost artifact with an impact on the brain